takimafr/flash-scope/README.md

-# flash-scope 1.0.0
+# flash-scope 1.0.2

 ## What for?

 Simple Flash scope for Redirect-After-Post pattern.

-* Declare the FlashScopeFilter in your web.xml and trap your pages
+* Declare the FlashFilter in your web.xml and trap your pages
 * Use FlashScope.bind("attributeName").value(attributeValue);

 For further details, please have a look at the javadoc.